NO FEE UNLESS WE WIN

 Master Lane Usage and Passing Laws: Drive Safely in Texas

 Moreover, failing to use turn signals can result in fines of up to $200, serving as a strong deterrent against improper lane changes.
-By understanding and following these regulations, drivers in Texas can contribute to creating safer for everyone, reducing the risk of collisions and ensuring a more effective driving experience.
+By understanding and following these regulations, drivers in Texas can contribute to creating safer roads for everyone, reducing the risk of collisions and ensuring a more effective driving experience.

 Follow the arrows to understand the steps for safe driving in Texas.
 Each box represents an action or consequence; ensure to follow them to avoid accidents and legal issues.